sandeeprs023/Tm1_ps/README.md

 # Tm1_ps
-Planning Sample Repository for GIT Learning
+This is a Planning Sample Repository for GIT and TM1 Learning